 [Review] 2015 Bosky Optics Phantasmo Wooden Sunglasses

 Sunglasses are incredibly necessary on sunny days.
 No one enjoys a car ride trying to adjust your visor or being outside and squinting the whole time.
 The casual sunglasses market has a lot of options out there to relieve this problem.
-A company I came across recently was Bosky Optics.
+A company I came across recently was Bosky Optics (affiliate link).
 This Oregon based company is offering wooden framed glasses featuring high end polarized lenses, unique construction, and great looks.
 Check my review below of their Phantasmo sunglasses to see how I feel they performed.

 Bamboo hardcase, herringbone wool drawstring pouch, artist-designed cleaning cloth, and optical screwdriver

 I was really impressed with the extras that come with the Bosky sunglasses.
 The screwdriver is really nice to have on hand for adjustments and is made out of some weighty metal.
 The pouch and cleaning cloth are also necessary accessories to keep your lenses looking clear and smear free.
 It’d be nice if more companies offered all these extras for the price you pay for their sunglasses.

 $120 – You can purchase these sunglasses directly through Bosky’s website (affiliate link) with free 2-day shipping and free returns

 Bosky Phantasmo Frame Review